Catherine Moulton

-Catherine Moulton is a writer, producer and creator for television in the UK.
-Her current shows include The Stolen Girl and Code of Silence (TV series).
+Catherine Moulton is a British television writer and producer.
+She is best known for creating the series The Stolen Girl and Code of Silence.

 Biography

-Moulton lives in London where she works predominately as a screenwriter.
-Partially deaf since birth she created and wrote the show Code of Silence which focused on a lip reading woman based in part on her own experiences.
-She was also the writer to adapt the novel Playdate by Alex Dahl into the TV drama The Stolen Girl.
-Moulton initially worked in script editing and development executive before moving into writing after completing the 2019 4Screenwriting course and the BBC TV Drama Writers Programme for 2020.
+Moulton lives in London, where she works predominantly as a screenwriter.
+Moulton initially worked in script editing and as a development executive, before moving into writing after completing the 2019 4Screenwriting course and the BBC TV Drama Writers Programme for 2020.
+Partially deaf since birth she created and wrote the show Code of Silence, which focused on a lip reading woman.
+She also adapted the novel Playdate by Alex Dahl into the TV thriller series The Stolen Girl.